MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-powerapps.md

 ## Add [!INCLUDE[prod_short](includes/prod_short.md)] as a data source in Power Apps

-These steps add a Business Central table, like cusotmers or items, as the data source of a Power Apps app.
+These steps add a Business Central table, like customers or items, as the data source of a Power Apps app.

 1. In your browser, go to [powerapps.microsoft.com](https://powerapps.microsoft.com/), and then sign in.
 2. In the navigation pane on the left side, select **+ Create**, and then select **More data sources** on the **Create app** page.